troubalex/troubalex.github.io/keypress.md

 }
 ```

 I animate opacity on the particles for the sparkle effect.
-The values and keyframes steps I landed on are the result of taste-based tweaking, they simply felt right.
+The values and keyframes steps I landed on are the result of taste-based tweaking, they felt right.

-But to really make it glitter, I use random values for the opacity 25% into the animation, the animation duration, the delay, and for how often I iterate over the animation.
+To kick the glittering up a notch, I use random values for the opacity at 25%, the animation duration, the delay, and for how often I iterate over the animation.

 ```javascript
 const randomProperties = function (particle) {